 IMPROVEMENTS TO THE WALKWAYS AT WAI‘ANAPANAPA STATE PARK TO BEGIN SEPTEMBER 6, 2016

-The major walkway along the coastline of Wai‘anapanapa State Park will be replaced beginning on September 6.
-The Division of State Parks will be phasing the project over the next 6 months to avoid a complete closure of the walkway.
+The major walkway along the coastline of Wai‘anapanapa State Park in Hana, Maui will be replaced beginning on September 6.
+The Department of Land and Natural Resources, Division of State Parks will be phasing the project over the next 6 months to avoid a complete closure of the walkway.
 However, the construction of the new 4-foot wide concrete walkway will disrupt access along portions of the path over several months.
 The current walkway provides access to the scenic lookouts along the coastline and to Pailoa Bay, the popular black sand beach.
-Pailoa Beach will be closed for approximately 2 weeks, probably in October, for the construction of a new concrete pathway with steps.
+Pailoa Beach will be closed for approximately 3 weeks, from November 7 through November 28, for the construction of a new concrete pathway with steps.
 The campgrounds, picnic tables, parking lots, and restrooms will remain accessible but may require alternate routes during construction.

 The project will not affect the rental of the 12 cabins in the park.
 While the campground will remain open, campers should be aware of construction activity in the area during the weekdays from 7:00am to around 3:00pm.

 The existing asphalt walkway with railing was constructed in the late 1960s and runs for a distance of about 1,600 linear feet.
 The route follows the historic trail through Honokalani Village that was formerly located on the park site.
 The new walkway will deviate from the original route to avoid visitor traffic through one of the small cemeteries within the park.
 The project also involves the installation of new stainless steel railings, the addition of 4 scenic viewing areas along the walkway, the construction of new stairways between the cemeteries and to Pailoa Bay, and the paving of paths to the comfort station and campgrounds.